vgough/encfs/README.md

-# EncFS - and Encrypted Filesystem for FUSE
+# EncFS - an Encrypted Filesystem

 ## About